Tuesday, March 17, 2009

 • Create long-term archival materials, perhaps more than just the published text.

 • Retain scientific reviewers to ensure fast turnaround on review times.
-Days, not hours.
+Days, not weeks or months.

 Any other suggestions?
 What could a journal do that would be “a dream come true” for the authors?